edstott/EE2Project/balance-robot/README.md

 These problems can be resolved by using a _Complementary Filter_.
 Notice that the integral of the gyroscope is useful over short time periods, before the error grows too large.
 Meanwhile, the tilt angle calculation from the accelerometer will have short-lived error transients due to longitudinal movements, but over a long period of time these will average to zero because the robot cannot accelerate indefinitely.
-Therefore, a complementary filter works by applying a low-pass filter to the tile measured by acceleration and summing it with a high-pass-filtered tilt measured by the gyroscope.
+Therefore, a complementary filter works by applying a low-pass filter to the tilt measured by acceleration and summing it with a high-pass-filtered tilt measured by the gyroscope.

 The form of the complementary filter is: $\Theta_{n} = (1-C) \Theta_a + C (\frac{d\Theta_g}{dt} \Delta t + \Theta_{n-1})$